day50-dev/agent-cli/README.md

 uvx/pipx/uv tool maxac
 ```

-Then point it at any OpenAI-compatible API and ask you TA:
+Then point it at any OpenAI-compatible API and turn up the AC:

 ```bash
 ac -s model "gemma4:9b"